bitsoex/slate/source/index.html.md

 ### Body Parameters

+Body parameters should be JSON encoded and should be exactly the same as the JSON payload used to construct the signature.

 Parameter | Default | Required | Description
 --------- | ------- | -------- | -----------
 **amount** | - | Yes | The amount of BTC to withdraw from your account